mostafa-12/session-cookies-with-flask/README.md

 - append_json
 - delete_json

-This is good for learning, but not for production apps.

 ## Learning path: how to learn sessions, cookies, and HTTP from this project

 1. Start with app.py route flow